F-zivanovic/Bank-Application/README.md

 # Bank Application
-<p>This application handles some of the basics operations of a bank, such as customer's deposit and withdraw, money transferences, such as admin panel for bank manager</p>
+<p>This Single Page Application  handles some of the basics operations of a bank, such as customer's deposit and withdraw, money transferences, such as admin panel for bank manager</p>

 ## Curent features